oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Q: What technical skills do I need to work on Oppia?**

 A: For Oppia Web, Angular 2+, Python 3.8 and Google App Engine are useful and recommended for most Oppia work; in addition, UI design skills are useful for frontend, user-facing work.
 Please see the individual project ideas to determine whether these skills are recommended for the project in question.
+Note that, although GSoC is aimed at beginner contributors to open source and at students, "beginner to open source" is not the same as "beginner to coding" -- the projects assume some proficiency with coding.
+This [[page of learning resources|Learning-Resources]] might be helpful for learning the technologies needed to contribute to Oppia.

 **Q: How can I increase my chances of getting selected?**